cozy/cozy-docs/src/documents/hack/contributing/index.html.md

 We use Github's issues to report the bugs or submit a feature request.
 Every application or module has its own Github page.
-Try to be as descriptive as possible and add screenshots if you can, espescially for bug reports.
+Try to be accurate in your descriptions and add, if possible, screenshots, especially for bug reports.

 ## The documentation